FUSC: Fetal Ultrasound Semantic Clustering of Second Trimester Scans Using Deep Self-supervised Learning: Discussion Conclusion

 We show in Table \ref{results_table} that FUSC outperforms different clustering methods, especially the work presented in \cite{kart2021deepmcat}, achieving 72\% CP and 68\% NMI.
 However, a 21\% gap in CP compared to supervised training is observed.
 We have reached this performance by training a model without any labels, and we attribute this large gap due to the challenging problem at hand, making it difficult to distinguish some views without human guidance.

 Table \ref{tab:CP-one-class} presents the top class within each cluster of $FUSC^*_{simCLR}$ model.
 The top five clusters show high CP above 95\%, indicating the effectiveness of our model.
 Figure \ref{fig:cluster_images} illustrates samples in the top five clusters.
-By inspecting them, we found that the main reasons for wrong clustering are mislabeling, as in cluster 1, views containing multiple views such as Abdomen and Spine or Diaphragm and Spine, as in cluster 2, and similar overall appearance of the images, as in clusters 4 and 5.
+By inspecting them, we found that the main reasons for { lower performance in certain clusters.
+Despite accurate clustering in cluster 1, the ground truth was mislabeled, leading to underscores the performance.
+Cluster 2 presented challenges due to the inclusion of views containing multiple structures, such as Abdomen and Spine or Diaphragm and Spine.
+Clusters 3 and 4 contain images that have a similar overall appearance.}.
 When assessing the most entangled clusters, we observe that they contain images from semantically similar views, which also typically confuse clinicians.
 For example, the lowest cluster contains RVOT, LVOT, and 4CH as the most dominant classes, all belonging to heart views.
 Although the entropy-based loss should help with the class imbalance issue, we believe it still contributes to a lower CP in some clusters.
 We observe that the most frequent classes dominate multiple clusters, e.g., images from the spine view dominate three clusters (2, 3, and 8).

-By merging semantically similar views, we observe a higher CP than clustering 15 classes (last row in Table \ref{results_table}).
-This emphasizes the model's ability to discriminate views that are less semantically similar, where the biggest problem is from views that are challenging to distinguish.
+By merging semantically similar views, we observe {a higher or equivalence CP than clustering 15 classes illustrated in Table \ref{tab:under_clustering})}.
+This emphasizes the model's ability to discriminate views that are less semantically similar, where the biggest problem is from views that are challenging to distinguish. { However, it is worth noting that the self-labeling step may degrade the clustering, potentially resulting in a lower CP.
+Nonetheless, the model's performance remains comparable to the clustering of 15 classes.}

 We show in Table \ref{tab:over clustering} that over-clustering has shown higher CP.
 We believe this is because of the increase in the number of clusters where the NMI was lower in the 15 clusters setup compared to over-clustering.
-Also, the self-labeling has reduced the number of the filled cluster due to using the cross-entropy loss only and not having a uniformity loss that is used in the FUSC loss.
+Also, the self-labeling has reduced the number of the filled clusters. {The reason is in the self-labeling step uses a cross-entropy loss only which does not encourage having a uniform number of samples in each cluster.
+In contrast, the FUSC loss has a regularizer that encourages having a uniform number of samples in each cluster.}

-Our model shows good generalizability when we tested on an additional unseen dataset that consists of distribution shift and out-of-distribution samples.
-Our CP reached 92\%, which is higher than all the baselines we compare within our dataset because the views in that dataset do not have strong semantic relations views.